deleteonerror/tinyPKI/docs/usage.md

 Submitting a certificate request is a straightforward process:

-1. Place your request in the `/var/tinyPKI/requests` directory.
+1. Place your request in the directory `/var/tinyPKI/requests` or in any subdirectory of this path, depending on your certificate needs.
+Refer to the directory table to select the correct directory.
 2. Retrieve the container ID of your *tiny_pki_sub* instance.
 3. Execute the following command: `docker exec -it <id of your tiny_pki_SUB container> sh -c tpkisub`.
 4. Enter your passphrase when prompted.
 If there are any errors, they will be displayed in the command line.